hbyio/www-pilot-pm/content/blog/content-worflow/index.en.md

 tag: best practice
 tagColor: purple
 title: Content Workflow, How to implement it?
-subtitle: A good content workflow is based on the people who compose it and not on the tools that are only there to "inform" stakeholders.
+description: A good content workflow is based on the people who compose it and not on the tools that are only there to "inform" stakeholders.
 featured: false
 sitemapShow: false
 sitemapChangeFreq: 'daily'